 Available for oral and topical administration.

 As you have seen, conjunctival hyperemia can be caused by acute or chronic conditions.
-Recognizing the early signs and symptoms of different conditions is essential to prevent the more serious complications that can occur over time (vision loss, chronic glaucoma).
+Recognizing the early signs and symptoms of different conditions is essential to prevent the more severe complications over time (vision loss, chronic glaucoma).

-It is also important to understand that there are many external factors that can cause such problems, such as airborne allergens , occupational or environmental exposure to different toxins, etc.
+It is also essential to understand that many external factors can cause such problems, such as airborne allergens, occupational or environmental exposure to different toxins, etc.